 Hey everyone!
-I live in Western New York with my husband, Neil (going on almost 20 years!), our two boys, Nathan (16) and AJ (15), and our two dachshunds, Luca and Zoe.
-I feel like a mom taxi most of the time taking them everywhere, but I wouldn't trade it for the world!
+I live in Western New York with my husband, Neil (going on almost 20 years!), our two boys, Nathan (19) and AJ (17), and our two dachshunds, Luca and Zoe - and now a third pup, Sunshine!
+I feel less like a mom taxi now, since they both drive, but I remain involved in their lives, supporting and cheering them on.
 I'm told that one day I will miss this, so I keep trying to remind myself of that.

-I also work part-time at a local comfort care home and feel this is what has made me realize that everyone grieves differently and walks their own path.
+I now work full-time for a local school district, helping families of pre-schoolers find needed services and resources.
+Grief is still evident as these families work through challenging issues and adapt to situations not experienced by those main-stream families.
 Grieving is definitely not the same for everyone.
 I've seen the pain hit people in so many ways and how they cope with it (or try to cope with it) and I've always wished there was more I could do to help others.